Korea Hydro & Nuclear Power: US reactor

 The US Nuclear Regulatory Commission (NRC) certified KEPCO's APR-1400 in 2019, saying that the NRC found the design fully meeting US safety requirements.
 According to KEPCO, the APR-1400 was the first "non-US type" reactor design certified by the NRC.
 In October 2017, European Utility Requirements (an advisory group for European utilities) had approved the APR-1400 reactor design.

+Winning a tender in the Czech Republic

+On 17 July 2024, KHNP won the tender for the construction of two new units at Dukovany Nuclear Power Station in Czech Republic and will also negotiate an option for the construction of two more units at Temelín.
+Price for one unit at Dukovany to be about CZK 200 billion.

+Later it was announced that Westinghouse, KHNP and Korea Electric Power Cooperation had reached agreement on reactor intellectual property issues, which had gone to court in the US.
+Under the terms of the agreement KHNP must not bid for nuclear projects in the European Union (except Czech Republic), North America and Japan.
+For other projects KHNP must purchase goods and services from Westinghouse worth $650 million per reactor, and pay $175 million of royalties.